+Change the values of bad pixels to -1E09.
 4.4.8.
-Change the values of bad pixels to -1E09.

 The SMART Nav team sets the values of pixels in the bad pixel map uploaded to the spacecraft to 4095.
 The pipeline will identify pixels in raw images with DN = 4095 and change the values of those pixels in the calibrated images to BADMASKV = -1E09.
-To date, no bad pixels have been flagged by the bad pixel map.
+No bad pixels were ever flagged by the bad pixel map, so no pixels in a calibrated image will have this value.

 4.4.9.
 Change the values of out-of-window pixels to -1E10 and missing pixels to +1E10.

 The final step will change the values of pixels whose original values were PXOUTWIN (i.e., pixels that were not part of the downlinked 512x512 image) or MISPXVAL (pixels that were missing).
 The pipeline will also update the values of both keywords in the fits header to match the values in the calibrated images.